AWS Identity Center - basic integration

 • SSO Groups

-• When an access request expires - the employee's account will be removed from the SSO group.
+• When an access request expires, the employee's account will be removed from the SSO group.

-👉🏼 In order to integrate AWS in Entitle, you will need to complete the following actions:
+To integrate AWS in Entitle, you will need to complete the following actions:

 • Extract the SSO ARN and region.